top of page

 For ladders, I choose two exercises that can be done together, such as bicep curls and shoulder press, then “ladder” them as follows:

-then six bicep curls.
+Do six shoulder press, then six bicep curls.
 Then do five shoulder press, then five bicep curls.
 Then do four shoulder press, then four bicep curls.
 Work your way down to one of each.
 Take a short recovery before moving onto the next exercises, which could be dumbbell reverse rows to triceps kickbacks.
-The reason I start with six and work my way down (instead of one and work my way up) is because it really gives you time to figure out the proper form each exercise when doing six at a time.
+The reason I start with six and work my way down (instead of starting at one and working my way up) is because it really gives you time to figure out the proper form each exercise when doing six at a time.

 Article by Mindy Cochran.
 Mindy is a practitioner, teacher, and performer of aerial silks, aerial hammock, and aerial hoop; as well as a health columnist for Montana Woman Magazine.
 Her column shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer, nutrition coach and life coach.